Do you know about astragalus? If not, you should, because astragalus root is one of the most powerful immune-building plants on the planet.

 9. Treats Colds and Flu

 Because of astragalus’ antiviral capabilities, it has long been used to treat common colds and the flu.
 It’s commonly combined with other herbs like ginseng, angelica and licorice.
 As with many other natural cold remedies, it seems to work better when used when healthy individuals use the supplement regularly in order to prevent the illness before it happens.
-A regimen of astragalus before the colder months of winter is said to prevent or decrease the number of colds and upper respiratory illnesses individuals will have throughout the season.
-(17)
+A regimen of astragalus before the colder months of winter may help to prevent or decrease the number of colds and upper respiratory illnesses individuals will have throughout the season.
+(6)

 10. Provides Supplemental Therapy for Chronic Asthma